silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 ### Character decomposition mappings

-The notions of canonical and compatibility equivalence were introduced in "<a href='#decomp'>(De)Composition & Normalization</a>."
-There, we saw cases in which a Unicode character is identical in meaning to a decomposed sequence of one or more characters, and that these two representations are said to be canonically equivalent.
+In the previous section we saw cases in which a Unicode character is identical in meaning to a decomposed sequence of one or more characters, and that these two representations are said to be canonically equivalent.
 We also considered other cases in which a Unicode character duplicates a sequence of one or more characters in some more limited sense: the two representations are equivalent in certain contexts only, or the one character is equivalent to the sequence when supplemented with certain non-textual information.
-In these cases, the two representations are said to be compatibility equivalent.
+In these cases, the two representations are said to be _compatibility equivalent_.

 For both types of equivalence, the relationship between two encoded representations is formally expressed by means of a decomposition mapping.
 These mappings are given in the sixth field of `UnicodeData.txt`.
 So, for example, the character U+1EA1 &#x1EA1; LATIN SMALL LETTER A WITH DOT BELOW is canonically equivalent to the combining sequence &lt;U+0061 LATIN SMALL LETTER A, U+0323 COMBINING DOT BELOW&gt;.
 This relationship is indicated by the decomposition mapping given in the entry in `UnicodeData.txt` for U+1EA1: